 BreastScreen Aotearoa offers a free breast screening programme (mammography) for those aged 45 to 69 years in Aotearoa New Zealand.
 The aim of mammography is to find very small cancers before a lump can be felt.

 Early treatment of breast cancer has the best chance of success.
+Learn more by visiting the Breast Cancer Foundation NZ.

 What is cervical cancer?